philseven/cliqq-pay/docs/index.md

 **3. Sample Code**

-The following php code implements the merchant service that will handle VALIDATE, CONFIRM and VOID instructions coming from the 7-CONNECT gateway.
+The following php code implements the merchant service that will handle VALIDATE and CONFIRM instructions coming from the 7-CONNECT gateway.

 ```
 <?php